Boot (torture): Spanish boot

+Other variations of the Spanish Boot used temperature, rather than pressure to inflict pain.
 A prototype hailing from Autun, France, consisted of high boots of spongy, porous leather that were drawn over the feet and legs.
-Boiling water was poured over the boots, eventually soaking through the leather and eating the flesh away from the entrapped limbs.
-Lastly, oversized boots of iron or copper (often soldered in place on the floor) received the prisoner's bare feet as he lay helplessly bound and gagged in a chair.
-The boots were slowly filled with boiling water or oil, or even molten lead, to consume the feet and legs.
-One variant—applied in Ireland to the martyr Dermot O'Hurley—consisted of lightweight metal boots that were filled with cool water and heated with the feet inside over a fire until the water boiled aggressively.
+Boiling water was poured over the boots, eventually soaking through the leather and eating away at the flesh of the entrapped limbs.
+In a similar example, the prisoner's feet were placed in oversized boots of iron or copper, which were often fixed to the floor.
+These were then slowly filled with boiling water, oil, or molten lead to consume the feet and legs.
+One example —applied in Ireland to the martyr Dermot O'Hurley—consisted of lightweight metal boots that were filled with cool water and heated with the feet inside over a fire until it boiled aggressively.